 We can help you cope with the following issues in individual therapy, along with many others:

 - LGBTQIA+ issues

 - Grief and loss

 Are you going to give me a diagnosis?

 We are fully licensed to diagnose mental health concerns, and often do in situations where it’s required by insurance or may help a client understand their symptoms.

-Typically though, I find diagnosis less important than some therapists, because it can have the effect of making a person feel boxed-in.
-Ex: “I can’t do XYZ because I’m depressed,” or “I can’t control that because of my bipolar.”
+Typically though, we find diagnosis less important than some practices, because it can have the effect of making a person feel boxed-in.
+Ex: “I can’t do XYZ because I’m depressed,” or “I can’t control that because I’m bipolar.”

 Our ultimate goal at Prologue is to be out of work.
 We want you to heal and not need us anymore.
 However, unless you’re doing Discernment or Premarital counseling, a specific amount of time can’t be defined.
 It depends on so many factors, like the effort you put in outside of session, the complexity of the issue, and much more.